 Now, it’s time to implement.
 Your profiles will serve as a litmus test.
 For every marketing initiative, new product design, and published piece of content, you should be referring back to your profiles.
 Does this make sense knowing what I know now about my leads and my customers?

 If you’re not sure, or if it’s a no, keep revising it until you know you have something your audience will love.
+For help creating content, check out our guide to a winning content creation strategy.

 What If My Audience Doesn’t Love My Profile-Based Content?